TNG/if-webpage-plugins/src/lib/measure-webpage/README.md

 - `network/data/resources/bytes`: resources weights by category in bytes
 - `dataReloadRatio`: the percentage of data that is downloaded by return visitors (can be fed into the CO2.JS plugin) if `options.dataReloadRatio` is already provided in input, the plugin won't calculate it
+- `lighthouse-report`: file path to the full lighthouse report in html format (if `lighthouse` is set to true in the config)

 # Further Info